algorithm0r/SuperMarioBros/.github/pull_request_template.md

    - [ ] Yes
    - [ ] No

-4. Are you aware of any bug caused by your code that have not been fixed in your PR ?
+4. Are you aware of any bug caused by your code that have not been fixed in this PR?

    - [ ] Yes
    - [ ] No